venkatpulagam/devops-tasks/3-tier environment-setup/README.md

 Data tier: Storage media (for example, databases, object stores, caches and file systems) that hold the data relevant to the application.

+Here I would perfer to using the aws cloud and terraform scripts for auto infra setup.